⚖️ Understanding The Law the Right Way | Traffic Stops Explained — Rights and Legal Boundaries (Chapter Six)

 Personal Take

-The difference was rarely attitude.
+The difference was not tone.

 It was discipline.

-Traffic stops work when they remain focused.
+Traffic stops work when purpose remains focused.

-They fail when purpose dissolves.
+They fail when justification dissolves.

 Closing